Tag Archives: Prayer and Intercession

 Posted on

 I was in a gathering a couple of days ago in which some very sincere prayer went up on behalf of certain ones who are going through some very difficult things.
 I want to draw attention to just one of them.
-I later heard that Rhonda, one of the young sisters we had been praying for—she was not present in the gathering, in fact was hundreds of miles away—told her husband Mark when he got home (he had been present in the gathering) that she actually “felt the prayers.”
+I later heard that one of the young sisters we had been praying for—she was not present in the gathering, in fact was hundreds of miles away—told her husband when he got home (he had been present in the gathering) that she actually “felt the prayers.”

 I find this very encouraging.
 Sometimes you wonder what your prayers actually do… and sometimes you are tempted to believe they don’t do anything at all.
 I’ve been praying for many years about certain things… with no answer thus far.